csound-flossmanual/csound-floss/book/04-c-amplitude-and-ring-modulation.md

 ![Basic Model of Amplitude Modulation](../resources/images/04-c-am.png){width=50%}

-If this modulation is in the sub-audio range (less than 15 Hz), it is perceived as periodic volume modification.[^1]
+If this modulation is in the sub-audio range (less than 15 Hz), it is perceived as periodic volume modification.^[For classical string instruments there is a *bow vibrato* which resembles this effect.
+If the *DC Offset* is weak in comparison to the modulation output, the comparison in classical music is the *tremolo* effect.
+Also *pulsation* is often used to describe AM with low frequencies.]
 Volume-modulation above approximately 15 Hz are perceived as timbre changes.
 So called *sidebands* appear.
 This transition is showed in the following example.
 The modulation frequency starts at 2 Hz and moves over 20 seconds to 100 Hz.

-[^1]: For classical string instruments there is a *bow vibrato* which
-      resembles this effect.
-If the *DC Offset* is weak in comparison to the modulation output, the comparison in classical music is the *tremolo* effect.
-Also *pulsation* is often used to describe AM with low frequencies.

    ***EXAMPLE 04C01_Simple_AM.csd***